oreoluwadaniel/SpaceX-Wrangling/README.md

 ## Conclusion

 This project successfully conducted EDA to understand the data and determined the training labels for supervised learning models.
-The next steps involve building and evaluating machine learning models to predict the landing outcomes of Falcon 9 first stages.

 ## Future Work
-Train machine learning models using the prepared dataset.
+* Train machine learning models using the prepared dataset.
-Evaluate model performance and optimize for better accuracy.
+* Evaluate model performance and optimize for better accuracy.
-Implement the models to predict future landing outcomes.
+* Implement the models to predict future landing outcomes.

 ## Contact